OhayoNB/Coupon-Management-System/README.md

 After the login, the website will route you to the admin personal area, the user will be routed to the personal area of the Admin, there he will have a menu with the functions he can use such as: creating companies, updating said companies, etc.

-In case you logged in as a Company, the user will be routed to the personal area of the company, there you will find a menu with a myriad of functions to use, such as creating new coupons.
+In case you logged in as a company, the user will be routed to the personal area of the company, there you will find a menu with a myriad of functions to use, such as creating new coupons.

 In case you logged in as a customer, the user will be routed to the customer menu.
 Here, you can purchase coupons from any category.